When We Fight for What We Love

 Pieter Brueghel the Elder: The Tower of Babel (Wikimedia Commons)

-Over the weekend, in a sun-soaked apartment, my close friend and I did pelvic floor exercises together.
+Over the weekend, in a sun-soaked apartment, my close friend and I did pelvic floor exercises.
 We took deep breaths to unlatch new degrees of movement.

 “Not everyone can tell, but I’ve changed a lot in the past few years,” I confided in her.